BAIRLab/DICOManager/README.md

 ### reconstruction.py
 Reconstructs PET, CT, CBCT, RTSTRUCT, RTDOSE DICOM formats into float32 numpy arrays of original coordinate systems.
-Each function takes a specified list of patient .dcm files of a given modality and returns a reconstructed volume
+Each function takes a specified list of patient .dcm files of a given modality and returns a reconstructed volume.

 #### PET: pet
 Calculates the time corrected SUVbw PET value for the registered CT coordinate